 A Summary of the Prerequisites for Reading Comprehension

-Decoding ability—phonics and grammatical fluency—are, of course, prerequisites to comprehension.
-They must be mastered before comprehension is possible.
-The same is true of domain-specific world knowledge—knowledge about Communists, the Bible, Greek myths, old maps, geometrical forms, or whatever it is that the author is taking for granted that the reader knows, including the vocabulary used in that context, or domain.
+Decoding ability—phonics and grammatical fluency—is, of course, prerequisite to comprehension.
+The sound-symbol correspondences of the written language must be mastered and the grammatical forms used in the language internalized from the spoken linguistic environment before comprehension is possible.
+The same is true of domain-specific world knowledge—knowledge about Communists, the Bible, Greek myths, old maps, geometrical forms, or whatever it is that the author is taking for granted that the reader already knows, including the vocabulary used in that context, or domain.
 E.D.
 Hirsch, Jr., has written eloquently and persuasively on precisely this subject in numerous works, including The Schools We Need and The Knowledge Deficit.
 (See also Reading Instruction: The Two Keys, by University of Virginia English professor Matthew Davis.)
 The reader is referred to those works for further information.
 Suffice it to say that the teacher must ensure that students have the relevant background knowledge, including domain-specific vocabulary, to understand what they are being asked to read and that instruction should be focused on extended time spent in particular knowledge domains so that students can build the bodies of knowledge that they need for comprehending texts in the future.
 New knowledge needs a hook to hang on.
 That hook is other knowledge in the relevant knowledge domain.

 That ought to be obvious.
 However, today, reading instruction has devolved into isolated practice of “comprehension strategies” using short texts taken absolutely at random—a snippet of text here on invasive species, a snippet of text there on Harriet Tubman.
 But brains are built to acquire knowledge in connected networks, and the hundreds of thousands of hours spent doing this practice of strategies applied to random, isolated texts is time completely wasted.
 More about that later.

 So, knowledge is essential to comprehension.
 But there are other extra-textual matters—other parts of the overall kairos of the text—that are also essential.
 Among these are genre and a whole raft of conventions of usage—idioms, transitional devices and turns, figures of speech, rhetorical techniques, manuscript formatting, and so on.
-So, for example, comprehending a text by Sir Phillip Sidney or one of William Blake’s Songs of Innocence may require knowledge of the conventions of the genre of pastoral—that lambs represent innocence, that shepherds are uncorrupted by city life, that spring represents youth and rebirth, and so on.
+So, for example, comprehending Sir Philip Sydney’s Countess of Pembroke’s Arcadia or one of William Blake’s Songs of Innocence might require knowledge of the conventions of the genre of pastoral—that lambs represent innocence, that shepherds are uncorrupted by city life, that spring represents youth and rebirth, and so on.
 The semantic component of language is highly conventional.
 Understanding a poem often requires familiarity with conventional symbol systems like that which relates the cycles of the seasons to the life cycle (spring/youth, summer/maturity, autumn/age, winter/death).
 One has to know the convention, or one is lost.

 Given all this, one would expect that reading comprehension instructors were devoting their time to a) ensuring that students have automaticity in phonetic and grammatical decoding, building vocabulary and world knowledge through extended work in critical knowledge domains, and acquainting students with the conventions of various genres and the primary literary and rhetorical conventions.
 After all, that’s what reading comprehension requires.
 But if you made such an assumption, you would be wrong.
 What reading comprehension teachers are doing, instead, is spending their time teaching “reading strategies.”